 Our success is founded on our competitive advantage to develop HPC chips with superior computing power and high-power efficiency as compared to traditional GPUs.
-Leveraging on our unique FPU-2D technology, the power efficiency of our Cuckoo 1.0 reaches two to three times higher than most traditional GPUs designed and unveiled in the market.
+Leveraging on our unique FPU-2D technology, the power efficiency of our Cuckoo 1.0 reaches seven times higher than most traditional GPUs designed and unveiled in the market.
 The performance of our Cuckoo 2.0 is further improved to benchmark against most of the traditional GPU based solutions specifically designed for Ethereum cryptocurrency mining.
-Our Cuckoo 2.0 has achieved an approximately 0.8 W/MHash ratio and approximately three to four times higher performance as compared to other available Ethereum GPU-based solutions in the market.
+Our Cuckoo 2.0 has achieved an approximately 1.25 MHash/W (performance per watt) ratio and approximately 2 to 6 times higher hash rate as compared to other available Ethereum GPU-based solutions in the market.